daemon1995/era_gaming_mods/Advanced Classes Mod/readme.txt

 Warmachines:
 - cleaned up the mess with the buggy Warmachine scripts 1,2,3.
 Now only 1 Warmachine of each type and no more 20 Ballistas nonsense.
 Functionallity of WoG Warmachine scripts I-III are included, just interpreted in a new way.
 Tents now resurrect in combat but have a limited heal power called "Heal Capacity".
-Heal Capacity is indicated by the "damage" value from your tent during combat and is 2% of your total army HP + other bonuses.
-Ammo Carts and Ballistas are improved and can be upgraded.
+Heal Capacity is shown in the bonus list and by right-clicking your tent during combat and is 2% of your total army HP + other bonuses, like skills, artifacts, WM-upgrades.
+Ammo Carts and Ballistas are improved and can be upgraded in the town.
 You can buy over 20 unique upgrades for your WM in the towns.
 The upgrades are devided in "Enchantments" which can be bought at the Mage Guild and "Upgrades" which can be obtained at the Blacksmith.
+Your hero can only buy one ultimate upgrade per upgrade/enchantment-master.
+But these upgrades are difficult to obtain.
+If your hero has learned more than 10 secondary skills, upgrades cannot be further promoted as to level 1.
+This is to prevent people playing with 28 skills to abuse the power of the ugprades and adds replay value.

 Spells:
 - by far the most work went into the rework of the magic system.
 Now all spells scale with spell power!
 The strength of your spells is dependant of your characters Magic Strength (MS), a new primary stat introduced in ACM.
 Caster heroes are now clearly better spellcasters than a Tazar with Earth Magic.
 Reduced the power of the Slow spell and moved to level 3.
-Spell point costs increased.
-Mulitcasting in the same battleround will increase spell point costs until the next battleround.
+Spell point costs increased, especially for expert level.
+Mulitcasting in the same battleround will increase spell point costs until the next battleround, this should avoid using to many spells in the same round.

 Commanders:
 - disabled most of the old WoG commander features and remade them.
 Commanders now require at least 1 point in Magic skill to be able to cast.
 Spells are made much more useful, read description.
 All Commanders now profit from carring out actual attacks in combat, some can even increase their damage or health permanently by killing whole squads.
 - When doing your first kill in combat you can choose a commander class.
 Each class has different attributes, that can be viewed by right-clicking the experience icon in the hero screen and the additional right click on the commander class text field.
 - when reaching a certain kill count with your commander you can choose a new class, that usually specialises in a certain ability
+- the mastery of your commander is unlocked when reaching half of your maximum kill counts.

 Eagle Eye:
 - Spells are now learned directly in combat and you get permanent spell power.
 And some more goodies are on this skill.

 Luck/Morale:
-- Morale now cappes at +6, each point of Morale increases you chance to gain extra move by ~3%.
+- Morale now cappes at max +6.
+Each point of Morale increases you chance to gain extra move by ~3% (instead of 5%).
 Luck increased to +6 max but damage scaling for Luck>6.
 Chance to land a lucky hit is capped by 15%.
 At some point only the damage of your Luck hits will increase.
 Check out the new window in the Heros Screen.

 Diplomacy:
 - Reworked complete skills.
-Now gives a chance to attract creatures from your actual army, you can directly hire them for an increased price.
+Now gives a chance to attract creatures from your actual army and not the stack found on the adventure map, you can directly hire them for an increased price.
 This makes Diplomacy more useful and predictable, also it cannot happen that a random free join of thousands neutrals give you an insta win.
+The free joining of stacks from adventure map is more or less disabled.

 Fire Shield:
 - Returned damage is now additionaly dependant on your Spell Power and can exceede the original damage amount, this gives much more tactical depth to this spell.
 Some creatures are now immune to Fire Shield, like Dragons and other fire affinite units.
 Fire Shields that are passivly granted due to SE or other abilites will just return 20% damage.

 Summoning Elementals:
 - HP of summons is now dependant on your MS, also summons can grant buffs to your army while alive on the battlefield.
 Summoing Air is available early but therefore very weak.
+The higher level summon spells like earth will have better scaling.

 Navigation:
 - Skill deleted and replaced with Nobility skill.
 Nobility can increase creature growth in towns once per week.
+The increased movement on water will still be applied when you pick Nobility.

 Creatures stats and Town lineups
 - no changes were made to creatures or towns.
 I'll leave that to other mods.